Articles on: Getting Started

 TL;DR

-Creating a portfolio lets you group properties around a specific buyer or project so you can stay organized, align listings with client needs, and share curated options confidently.
+Creating a portfolio allows you to group properties around a specific buyer or project, helping you stay organized, align listings with client needs, and share curated options confidently.

 When to use this

-• Start working with a new buyer or investor
+• Begin working with a new buyer or investor

-• Want to organize properties for a specific brief (location, budget, timeline)
+• Wish to organize properties for a specific brief (location, budget, timeline)

-• Need a clean, shareable collection of listings for client review
+• Require a clean, shareable collection of listings for client review

-• Are running parallel searches for multiple clients or scenarios
+• Are conducting parallel searches for multiple clients or scenarios

 Step-by-step instructions